dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 )
 ```

 Each time a function is called, Lisp creates new bindings to hold the arguments passed by the function's caller.
 A binding is the runtime manifestation of a variable.
-A single variable--the thing you can point to in the program's source code--can have many different bindings during a run of the program.
+A single variable -- the thing you can point to in the program's source code -- can have many different bindings during a run of the program.
 A single variable can even have multiple bindings at the same time; parameters to a recursive function, for example, are rebound for each call to the function.

 As with all Common Lisp variables, function parameters hold object references.
 5 Thus, you can assign a new value to a function parameter within the body of the function, and it will not affect the bindings created for another call to the same function.
 But if the object passed to a function is mutable and you change it in the function, the changes will be visible to the caller since both the caller and the callee will be referencing the same object.